WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 - [Learn How to Share and Embed AAPB Content](https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/) Blog Post<br>

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)
+<iframe src="https://www.slideshare.net/slideshow/embed_code/key/EXVObrKgP2MWGP" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 Created for K-12 educators via Share My Lesson by the American Federation of Teachers, this webinar is an online exploration of the digital collections within the American Archive of Public Broadcasting (AAPB), providing educators with online, audiovisual materials for distance teaching and learning.
 The “Press Play on History” webinar focuses on activities to engage students with primary sources in the AAPB's Protesting in America Exhibit.<br>

-<iframe src=//www.slideshare.net/slideshow/embed_code/key/EXVObrKgP2MWGP" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 <br>Download the presentation slides [here](https://www.slideshare.net/WGBH_Archives/press-play-on-history-unlocking-70-years-of-primary-source-materials-for-distance-learning-with-the-aapb).